wivoliveira/CAP-394/3_EDA.md

     The file was read!

-First, we include the identification of the Brazilian state related to each row in this dataframe.
+Before we started the analysis of the cloud cover data, we included the identification of the Brazilian state related to each row in this dataframe.
+After this procedure, we also removed rows related to data that were not associated with any Brazilian state (tidy_data.STATE equal to "None").

+### Including new data and excluding unnecessary rows

 ```python